 After attending the Stratford Town Walk, I went back to visit Shakespeare’s Birthplace.
 Using the voucher I had received on the walk, I got the 2 for 1 discount.
 You enter just to the left of the actual home and walk through a short exhibit on Shakespeare.
 The First Folio (pictured below) really awed me.
 The First Folio is Mr. William Shakespeares Comedies, Histories, & Tragedies.
 It is a 1623 published collection of William Shakespeare’s plays.
 The fact that it’s survived this long is simply incredible.

-The house is setup as if it were in Shakespeare’s time.
+When you visit Shakespeare’s house it is setup as if it were in his time.
 The ground floor has a parlor, a central hall, and a service/work area.
 His Father used the service area for his work as a glover.
 The exhibit they have showcases the steps of making gloves in the 1500s.
 Excuse the child, she’s not mine and was running amuck in the room.
 Children should be on leashes (jk).
 It’s likely that there was once a separate kitchen and brew house in the back of the house.
 As well as an addition workshop area.

 Ever wonder how you can ward off those pesky evil spirits?
 Check out this Witch’s Bottle!
 They were used to make charms and spells to get rid of the evil spirits.
 You would fill the bottle with items such as pins, pieces of bone, hair, nail clippings, and urine.
 Once they were full they were often buried outside by the doorways of the house.
 YUCK!
 I’ll stick with my celtic necklace thank you!